The Seaside sign at the end of Broadway Street

 I saw some young kids hiking this trail, but I wouldn’t suggest it if they either like to run away (because there are some spots where there is a cliff right next to you), or if they complain about being tired.
 Because I guarantee you won’t want to carry them!

-Once you’re done with the hike, be sure to walk to the viewpoint there at Ecola State Park.
-It’s up high and you can look down at Crescent Beach and see where you just were.
+Once you’re done with the hike, be sure to walk to the viewpoint there at Ecola State Park (pictured above).
+You can look down at Crescent Beach and see where you just were.
 You can also drive a few minutes up the road to Indian Beach.
 It’s a short walk down some steps to that beach and it is stunningly beautiful, as well.
 Basically you can’t go wrong with any of the places in Ecola State Park.
 It’s best to go to Indian Beach at low tide because you can walk to the left, get around the rocks, and check out the tide pools.
 Just pay attention to the tide because people have literally gotten stuck out there before and had to be rescued by helicopter.

 Best places to eat on your family vacation in Seaside